Blue space: Improved mood and happiness

 Exposure to blue spaces is also linked to increased happiness.
 A group of researchers studying the effect of green and blue spaces on happiness used a mobile app to track mood feelings of people when they were near water landscapes.
 The researchers found increased levels of happiness in people near water bodies.
 Consistently with the findings focusing on physical health, the positive effects on mood associated to blue spaces seem to diminish as the distance between the residence and the water increases.

 Improved recovery from drug and alcohol addiction

 Educational interventions in blue spaces - such as sailing - have been shown to have positive perceived effects on people undergoing drug and alcohol rehabilitation.

-Blue spaces quality assessment tools
+Quality assessment tools

 In order to understand how blue spaces may influence health-promoting behaviours, a group of researchers that focuses on blue spaces has developed a set of novel tools specifically designed to quantify the quality and potential health benefits of these spaces, risks associated with their use, and environmental quality.
 The BlueHealth Environmental Assessment Tool (BEAT) - enables comparable assessment of environmental aspects and attributes that influence access to, use of and health-promoting activities in blue spaces.
 The tool has been developed to be used by communities and urban/landscape designers.